PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 It's a Western in which the cowboys aren't worth a damn and the general store owner saves the day.

+But the general store owner is Zero Mostel.

+This story should be read while listening to Klezmer music

 #Chapter One - The Tale and the Telling.

+I had pushed my luck too far.

 When I first saw Boltac, I was a masterless boy running riot through the kingdom of my own life.
 My mother, perhaps, had died in childbirth.
 My father, perhaps, had been killed in a war, or drowned in a well or run off.
 Perhaps they had been changed into deer or made to vanish in a puff of smoke.
 Those were the far different days, when more thing were possible and many more things were actual.
 Yes, I speak of magic, in all it's wonder and horror.
 I remember a time when it was real.
 And, if we speak the truth here by the fire, magic was far more terrible than the stories would have you believe.
 It came at such a price, and that price was not paid by the powerful, but by the small, the ordinary and the orphaned.